 One day Maxine came to the Wilsons’ kitchen door in tears.
 “What’s wrong, Maxine?”
 Leora could see that her niece had mighty short hair.

 “Grandpa did this!
 He chopped off all my hair!”
 Maxine swiped at her tears.
 “I hate it!”

 “It looks like he gave you a boy bob.
 It’s the new thing, Maxine.”
 Leora was her family’s barber, even for her husband.
 “I’ll bet Darlene would even like her hair cut this new way, wouldn’t you, Darlene?”

 “Yes, we can be alike.”
 Darlene’s dark eyes gleamed.

 “Maxine, let me even yours up a bit first.”
 Leora gathered up her scissors and comb, took a chair to the backyard, and set to work.
 Two nine-year-old girls were soon showing off their twin boy bobs.

-From Leora’s Dexter Stories: The Scarcity Years of the Great Depression, to be published late winter 2021.
+From Leora’s Dexter Stories: The Scarcity Years of the Great Depression.